How do I insure the property outside my business?

 Understanding Commercial Property Coverage

 Commercial property insurance applies to the physical assets the business owns.
 Generally, it can apply to items both inside and outside the business.
-Therefore, it can apply to the furniture or stock inside the operation and anything not covered by your policy can usually be covered by an commercial umbrella policy.
-Still, it can also apply to the items outside the business.
+Therefore, it can apply to the furniture or stock inside the operation and anything not covered by your policy can usually be covered by a commercial umbrella policy.
+Still, it can also apply to items outside the business.
 If you paid to erect the sign on the street, then your property insurance can likely apply to it.
 The landscaping, from fences to retaining walls and even shrubbery might also have coverage.

 How a Claim Works